gezielcarvalho/aero-zone-guard/README.md

-# Airspace Construction Project Assessment System
+# Aero Zone Guard - Airspace Construction Assessment System

-The Airspace Construction Project Assessment System is a software solution designed to automate the analysis and assessment of construction projects in relation to their potential impact on aviation safety and airspace management.
+The Aero Zone Guard is a software solution designed to automate the analysis and assessment of construction projects in relation to their potential impact on aviation safety and airspace management.
 Whether it's a new building, antenna, or airport, the system evaluates potential threats and interference with existing aviation infrastructure before authorizing construction.
 Developed to streamline the reception, analysis, and decision-making process, this software facilitates the flow of electronic documentation through various sectors of the aeronautical authority, ultimately leading to the issuance or denial of clearance for the proposed project.

 ## Key Features